alexander-kastil/az-204/Demos/02-Blob/readme.md

 ## Demos

 - Provision and use Blob Storage
-- Use Blob Storage Fileshare
 - Use Shared Access Signature
+- Use Blob Storage Fileshare (optional)

 ## Readings